Braid (hairstyle): European braids

+European braids have been a cultural phenomenon for thousands of years.
+The Romans held braids to express status in both the Republic and Empire.

+Germanic cultures have also been known to have braids for centuries.
+The Psalter of Stuttgart in 820AD shows women with braided hair.

 African and African American braids

 Braids have been part of black culture going back generations.
 There are pictures going as far back as the year 1884 showing a Senegalese woman with braided hair in a similar fashion to how they are worn today.

 Braids are normally done tighter in black culture than in others, such as in cornrows or box braids.
 While this leads to the style staying in place for longer, it can also lead to initial discomfort.
 This is commonly accepted and managed through pain easing techniques.
 Some include pain killers, letting the braids hang low, and using leave-in-conditioner.
 Alternative braiding techniques like knotless braids, which incorporate more of a person's natural hair and place less tension on the scalp, can cause less discomfort.

 Braids are not usually worn year-round in black culture; they are instead alternated with other popular hairstyles such as hair twists, protective hairstyles and more.
 Curly Mohawk, Half Updo and Side-Swept Cornrows braids are some of the popular and preferred styles in black culture.

-As long as braids are done with a person’s own hair, it can be considered as part of the natural hair movement.
+As long as braids are done with a person's own hair, it can be considered as part of the natural hair movement.